preciofishbone/OmniaDocsG2/blocks/button-link/action-button-65/index.rst

 + **Dialog position**: Select position for thedialog that will open; Center or Right.
 + **Select App definition**: Publishing, Community or Teamwork.
-+ **Select Template to show.
-When you have selected App Definition, here you select the template(s) that should be available.
-A list of alla available templates for the definition is shown.
++ **Select Template to show**: When you have selected App Definition, here you select the template(s) that should be available.
+A list of all available templates for the definition is shown.
 You select one or more templates there.
++ **Padding**: Add some padding in the block if needed.

 Create Document
 ----------------